-Yale is working to reduce greenhouse gas (GHG) emissions from all sources, however, certain emissions are inevitable.
-For example, thousands of students and scholars from around the globe rely on air travel to study or research at Yale, and GHGs are an unavoidable consequence of these trips.
-Carbon offsets provide a way to balance out such activities by funding programs that reduce GHGs elsewhere.
+Certain carbon emissions are unavoidable.
+Yale is working to reduce greenhouse gas (GHG) emissions from all sources.
+When thousands of students and scholars from around the globe rely on air travel to study or research at Yale, emissions from air travel are an unavoidable consequence.
+Carbon offsets provide a way to balance out such activities by funding programs that reduce GHG emissions elsewhere.
 Renewable energy generation, energy efficiency upgrades, and tree planting are just a few examples of carbon offset projects.

-The Yale Community Carbon Fund (YCCF) allows Yale community members to calculate the climate impact of various activities and mitigate the effects.
+The Yale Community Carbon Fund (YCCF) allows Yale community members to calculate the climate impact of various activities and provides local opportunities to mitigate the effects.
 YCCF partners with local non-profits to use the donations for offset projects in the City of New Haven.

-The YCCF meets several objectives within Yale’s broader sustainability goals, outlined in the Yale Sustainability Plan 2025.
-Though the amount of emissions reduced through the YCCF represents only a small fraction of the Yale community’s total emissions, the calculator is an invaluable tool.
-It connects to the Plan’s Empowerment Ambition by giving Yale community members the agency to determine, understand, and take responsibility for their carbon emissions by donating and finding ways to reduce emissions in the future.
-For example, you can use the YCCF to see the emissions you could prevent by choosing to purchase an efficient car rather than a large SUV for your daily commute, or how choosing a smaller venue can reduce emissions from your events.
-The emphasis on local carbon mitigation projects also provides collaborative and educational partnerships around sustainability in our community.
+Though the YCCF addresses only a small fraction of Yale’s total emissions, the calculator empowers Yale community members to understand and take responsibility for their climate impact.
+Use the calculator to compare an efficient car to a large SUV for your daily commute, or see how choosing a smaller venue can reduce emissions from your events.
+By focusing on local carbon mitigation projects, we work to build collaborative and educational partnerships around sustainability in our community.

 How it Works

-- Select from the three donation options to help mitigate your emissions.
+- Donate to fund a local project to help mitigate your emissions.
 Donations can be made by debit or credit card through the YCCF website.

 If you prefer to donate through a Yale cost transfer, please make note of your donation and contact the Office of Sustainability at email@example.com.
 Departments making donations should use spend category SC295 Subsidies (DR) for transfers or when preparing budgets.